 Observance of Passover and the Days of Unleavened Bread holds the key to understanding Yahweh’s plan of salvation.
-It was never Almighty Yahweh’s intention to link His Son’s death and resurrection to a pagan festival in honor of a fertility idol.
-Instead, Almighty Yahweh ordained the observance of Passover and the Days of Unleavened Bread to point toward the salvation that comes through His Son.
+It was never Almighty YHWH’s intention to link His Son’s death and resurrection to a pagan festival in honor of a fertility idol.
+Instead, Almighty YHWH ordained the observance of Passover and the Days of Unleavened Bread to point toward the salvation that comes through His Son.

-By dying on Passover day and being resurrected during the Days of Unleavened Bread, Yahshua became the Savior of mankind.
-Yahweh never tells us to observe the Savior’s resurrection.
+By dying on Passover day and being resurrected during the Days of Unleavened Bread, Yahusha became the Savior of mankind.
+YHWH never tells us to observe the Savior’s resurrection.
 Nor is Easter commanded anywhere in the Scriptures.
-We never see Yahshua or His disciples coloring and hiding eggs, eating hot-cross buns, or worshiping the rising sun.
+We never see Yahusha or His disciples coloring and hiding eggs, eating hot-cross buns, or worshiping the rising sun.
 Nor did it ever happen among the Savior’s apostles even after His death and resurrection.
-The simple, verifiable fact is that Easter is man-made, not Yahweh inspired.
+The simple, verifiable fact is that Easter is man-made, not YHWH inspired.

 Choosing the Passover Lamb

-As sanctified believers we must choose Yahshua as our Passover lamb.
-In order to find salvation we must recognize him as the Lamb of Yahweh who takes away the sin of the world, John 1:29.
-Without Passover, Yahshua could not have fulfilled the Scriptures which pertain to His Messiahship.
-To reject Passover and the Days of Unleavened Bread is to reject Yahshua as the Messiah.
+As sanctified believers we must choose Yahusha as our Passover lamb.
+In order to find salvation we must recognize him as the Lamb of YHWH who takes away the sin of the world, John 1:29.
+Without Passover, Yahusha could not have fulfilled the Scriptures which pertain to His Messiahship.
+To reject Passover and the Days of Unleavened Bread is to reject Yahusha as the Messiah.
 Let us look at some of the crucial scriptures that prove this point.
-First, as the Lamb of Yahweh, Yahshua fulfilled the scriptures regarding the first Passover observance in Egypt.
-The Passover Lamb of Exodus chapter 12 prophetically points to our Savior as the Lamb of Yahweh.
-Let us look at this passage and learn how Yahshua fulfilled it.
+First, as the Lamb of YHWH, Yahusha fulfilled the scriptures regarding the first Passover observance in Egypt.
+The Passover Lamb of Exodus chapter 12 prophetically points to our Savior as the Lamb of YHWH.
+Let us look at this passage and learn how Yahusha fulfilled it.
 “Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb for his family, one for each household.
 If any household is too small for a whole lamb, they must share one with their nearest neighbor, having taken into account the number of people there are.
 You are to determine the amount of lamb needed in accordance with what each person will eat” (Ex.
 12:3-4).

-Just as the lamb was selected on the 10th day of the month, so the Lamb of Yahweh was selected by the Jews to be their offering on the same day.
+Just as the lamb was selected on the 10th day of the month, so the Lamb of YHWH was selected by the Jews to be their offering on the same day.
 In Christianity this is referred to as Palm Sunday.
 This event actually took place on the weekly Sabbath that preceeded the Passover.
-We read about this in Matthew 21:6-11, “The disciples went and did as Yahshua had instructed them.
-They brought the donkey and the colt, placed their cloaks on them, and Yahshua sat on them.
+We read about this in Matthew 21:6-11, “The disciples went and did as Yahusha had instructed them.
+They brought the donkey and the colt, placed their cloaks on them, and Yahusha sat on them.
 A very large crowd spread their cloaks on the road, while others cut branches from the trees and spread them on the road.
 The crowds that went ahead of him and those that followed shouted, ‘Hosanna to the Son of David!
-Blessed is he who comes in the name of Yahweh!
+Blessed is he who comes in the name of YHWH!
 Hosanna in the highest!’
-When Yahshua entered Jerusalem, the whole city was stirred and asked, ‘Who is this?’
-The crowds answered, ‘This is Yahshua, the prophet from Nazareth in Galilee.’”
+When Yahusha entered Jerusalem, the whole city was stirred and asked, ‘Who is this?’
+The crowds answered, ‘This is Yahusha, the prophet from Nazareth in Galilee.’”

-The people were totally unaware that they were in fact choosing Yahshua as their Passover Lamb.
-Four days after this occurred some of the same people who heralded Yahshua’s entrance into Jerusalem were crying out for His death.
+The people were totally unaware that they were in fact choosing Yahusha as their Passover Lamb.
+Four days after this occurred some of the same people who heralded Yahusha’s entrance into Jerusalem were crying out for His death.
 How ironic!

 We next learn how the Passover lamb was to be killed on Passover day (Abib 14) and how its blood was to be applied to the lintel and side posts of the door of the house where the lamb was eaten (Ex.
 12:5-7).
-Prophetically this points to Yahshua’s suffering and death on Passover day.
-Consider Yahshua’s suffering.
+Prophetically this points to Yahusha’s suffering and death on Passover day.
+Consider Yahusha’s suffering.

-Yahshua began the day (scriptural days begin at sundown) by gathering with the Apostles to eat the Passover.
-“They left and found things just as Yahshua had told them.
+Yahusha began the day (scriptural days begin at sundown) by gathering with the Apostles to eat the Passover.
+“They left and found things just as Yahusha had told them.
 So they prepared the Passover.
-When the hour came, Yahshua and his apostles reclined at the table.
+When the hour came, Yahusha and his apostles reclined at the table.
 And he said to them, ‘I have eagerly desired to eat this Passover with you before I suffer.’”
 It was at this time that he humbled Himself as a servant and washed His disciples feet thereby giving us the example of humility (John 13:1-20).

 After discoursing and praying with His disciples, they all departed to the Garden of Gethsemane to pray.
 Here is where His suffering as the Passover Lamb began.
 All of those events took place on Passover day.
-From the time that Yahshua began to sweat drops of blood in the garden of Gethsemane until His death on Golgotha, Yahshua shed His blood as atonement for sin.
-He fulfilled the scriptures regarding the Passover Lamb and proved Himself to be the Lamb of Yahweh who takes away the sin of the world.
+From the time that Yahusha began to sweat drops of blood in the garden of Gethsemane until His death on Golgotha, Yahusha shed His blood as atonement for sin.
+He fulfilled the scriptures regarding the Passover Lamb and proved Himself to be the Lamb of YHWH who takes away the sin of the world.

 His blood was upon the torture stake just as the blood of the Passover lamb was placed upon the side posts of the Israelite’s dwellings.
-To separate Yahshua’s sacrifice from Passover and to relink it with Easter is a sacrilege of immense proportion and an insult to Yahshua.
-The observance of the Passover and the Days of Unleavened Bread was ordained by Almighty Yahweh in perpetuity as the memorial of Yahshua’s death and resurrection.
+To separate Yahusha’s sacrifice from Passover and to relink it with Easter is a sacrilege of immense proportion and an insult to Yahusha.
+The observance of the Passover and the Days of Unleavened Bread was ordained by Almighty YHWH in perpetuity as the memorial of Yahusha’s death and resurrection.